Explore the Levels of Change Management

 Communications plans should address current and future states, so employees understand the change’s rationale and direction.
 For change communication to be effective, it should target a specific audience and address their questions and concerns.

-A clear communication plan equips you to share consistent messaging around the change initiative.
+A clear communications plan equips you to share consistent messaging around the change initiative.
 This consistency contributes to employee engagement because affected people will have clarity around the change, what it means for them, and what they can do to work with the change.

 3. Engage stakeholders